Layout: Fictitious (designed by me) – © 2022 AllAlongTheRacetrack

 What’s the circuit like?

-The new design combines parts and concept of the original one, like the long banked right-hander T3 and the sequences of U-shaped corners T6-T9 and T14-T16, and new features like the new main straight and the extension in the former dirt track area, which is connected to the old track through a new underpass, which also gives the circuit a particular figure-8 look.
+The new design combines parts and concept of the original one, like the long, banked right-hander T3 and the snaky sequences T6-T9 and T14-T16, and new features: like the new main straight and the extension in the former dirt track area, which is connected to the old track through a new underpass, which also gives the circuit a spectacular figure-8 look.

 Overtaking is possible but challenging; set-ups will tend to the medium-high downforce.